Upcoming planned works

 Information on this page is intended as a guide.
 Start and end dates are estimates only and may change for various reasons including weather conditions.

 Flood restoration.
 Pavement repair and patching near the intersection of Brays Creek Road and Byrrill Creek Road.
-Commencing 10 February for about 2 days, weather permitting.
+Commencing in May, weather permitting.
 Works hours 8am to 4pm.
 Traffic controllers operating.
 Expect minor delays.

 Road rehabilitation along Tweed Coast Road between Hastings Road and Towners Avenue.